2024 New Hampshire Democratic presidential primary: Scheduling

-Joe Biden sent a letter on December 1, 2022, to the "rule-making arm" of the Democratic National Committee (DNC), requesting that "diversity" should be emphasized in the 2024 Democratic Party presidential primaries, upending New Hampshire's tradition of being the first primary state.
+Joe Biden sent a letter on December 1, 2022, to the "rule-making arm", the Rules and Bylaw Committee, of the Democratic National Committee (DNC), requesting that "diversity" should be emphasized in the 2024 Democratic Party presidential primaries, upending New Hampshire's tradition of being the first primary state.
 A December 2022 vote by the DNC Rules and Bylaws Committee the following day approved the change.

 On February 4, 2023, the DNC formally approved the new 2024 primary calendar, moving South Carolina to hold its race first on February 3, followed by Nevada and New Hampshire on February 6.
 One member of the Rules and Bylaws Committee who supported this new plan, Lee Saunders, further said it will give a better representation of the composition of the country.

 Members of the New Hampshire Democratic Party opposed the move, noted that moving their primary to comply with the new calendar would require changing New Hampshire state law mandating them to hold the first primary in the country.
 This was unlikely to happen since the state's legislature is controlled by Republicans, who are "unwilling" to change it.
 Republican New Hampshire governor Chris Sununu also criticized the DNC's plan as an "absolute joke ...
 It's just based on a personal preference of a candidate".

 The DNC originally gave New Hampshire until June to change their primary dates, then extended this deadline to September.
 But Politico reported that "there was little reason to expect a friendly resolution", since Republican New Hampshire Secretary of State David Scanlan has the sole power to set the state's presidential primary date, in accordance with the aforementioned New Hampshire law.
 Scanlan announced the January 23 primary date on November 15, criticizing the DNC and stating that "using racial diversity as a cudgel and an attempt to rearrange the presidential nominating calendar is an ugly precedent".